LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Content:**

 - All content was written by myself.
-- Icons in the Navbar and footer were taken from [Font Awesome](https://fontawesome.com)
+- Icons in the Navbar and Footer were taken from [Font Awesome](https://fontawesome.com)
 - All fonts imported from - [Google Fonts](https://fonts.google.com/)
 - Accessibility checker - [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/)
 - Gallery CSS inspiration from - [SLIDER REVOLUTION](https://www.sliderrevolution.com/resources/css-gallery/)